 Breeding Better Shellfish for Future Generations

-As the world population reaches 10 million in the next half decade, a growing demand for the protein in our global food system will require innovation and the latest technologies to meet the needs of a hungry world.
-Modern terrestial agriculture practices cannot be scaled without irrepreable harm to our planet.
+As the world population reaches 10 billion by the year 2050, a growing demand for the protein in our global food system will require innovation and the latest technologies to meet the needs of a hungry world.
+Modern terrestial agriculture practices cannot be scaled without irreparable harm to our planet.
 Farmed wild fish, shellfish and seaweeds are extremely susceptible to climate change, ocean acidification, and emerging diseases, leaving us ill-prepared for the needs ahead.

 Pacific Hybreed's Scientific Mission